jfcloutier/karma_system/design_notes/acting.md

     * `executed` (I successfully executed a plan to hopefully achieve this directive)
     * `execution_failed` (I failed to execute a plan to achieve this directive)

-At the `act` phase, a CA works to
+At the `act` phase, a CA works to:

 * Update the currently most urgent intent
   * only if no intent is already progressing toward being executed
-* Advance, as priority dictates, the statuses of
+* Advance, as priority dictates, the statuses
-  * its own intent
+  * of its own intent
-  * directives in plans to-do (moving them toward being executed)
+  * of directives in plans to-do (moving them toward being executed)

-At the `assess` phase, a CA works to
+At the `assess` phase, a CA works to:

 * Determine if its intent is stale
   * If so, it abandons the intent
     * It messages its umwelt that it is abandoning its plan for it
 * Determine the success or failure of previously executed plans
   * Were goals achieved or not?
-  * Score executed plans built by the CA
+  * Give a score to executed plans built by the CA
     * Perhaps turning them into affordances

 ## Action-related state